jbarratt/serialized.net/_posts/2005-06-15-upgrading-from-fc1-fc4.markdown

 title: Upgrading from FC1->FC4
 wordpress_url: http://wp.serialized.net/?p=69
 ---
 I've just upgraded my trusty laptop from Fedora Core 1 (FC1) to Fedora Core 4 (FC4), and thought I'd use this to just note down a few of the problems I had and the solutions.
-The upgrade itself was pretty painless -- or would have been if I'd not been lazy and skipped checking my media. <span class="caps">CHECK THE MEDIA.</span>
+The upgrade itself was pretty painless -- or would have been if I'd not been lazy and skipped checking my media.
+CHECK THE MEDIA.

 First, yum wasn't installed.
-All this required was a trip to a fedora <span class="caps">FTP </span>server and a download of yum and some support staff:
+All this required was a trip to a fedora FTP server and a download of yum and some support staff:

 * python-elementtree
 * python-urlgrabber